Low Moor Explosion: Awards and memorials

 The City of Bradford awarded 40 medals out to those who had tried to stop the explosions.
 Most were handed out to the eighteen firefighters who attended on the day and the commonly became known as the Low Moor Medal.

 In March 1917, Superintendent Forbes was awarded the Albert Medal by King George V at a ceremony in Buckingham Palace.
 Forbes' quick reactions after the explosion saved the lives of many and he also rescued several colleagues including a senior fire officer.
 He collapsed after driving a fire engine away from the flames.
-Forbes' role in the explosion wasn't fully discovered until the 21st century when historians were looking into the subject.
+Forbes' role in the explosion was not fully discovered until the 21st century when historians were looking into the subject.
 This is possibly because he and his family emigrated to Australia in the 1920s and he stopped attending memorial services.

 In March 1924, a memorial was erected near to the graves of the six dead firemen in Scholemoor Cemetery in Bradford.
 Due to vandalism, this was moved in 2003 to the West Yorkshire Fire and Rescue Service headquarters at Birkenshaw after serving firemen raised £25,000 for its refurbishment and re-location.
 In 2019, the memorial was listed as a grade II structure.

+In 1921 the Bradford Dyers Association purchased Bleasdale House at Silverdale in Lancashire as a convalescent home for employees.
+This is recorded on the Imperial War Museum's War Memorials Register as WMR 884.
+At some stage a plaque was erected in the building to commemorate employees of the Association killed in both the World Wars, 'and the 37 men who lost their lives in the disaster at the works of the Low Moor Munitions Company Limited in 1916' - this is recorded as WMR 28984.
+The following reference is therefore incomplete.

 There was no memorial to the other 34 people who were killed in the explosion, but on the 100 year anniversary of the disaster, a metal plaque commemorating all 40 victims was affixed to the firefighters memorial after a short service of thanksgiving.
 The Low Moor History Group paid for the plaque and researched all the dead as wartime reporting restrictions meant that not all of the dead had been identified.
 These were listed on the plaque as 28 workers from the plant, the six firefighters, three workers from Sharps Dyeworks, a policeman, a Lancashire & Yorkshire Railway fireman and a member of the public.
 The plaque is on a boulder that is on the Spen Valley Greenway; a cycle path that runs between Bradford and Dewsbury and passes the site of the chemical works at Low Moor.